 Nighy’s part deserves some attention all of its own.
 He gives the film some of its very best humour as the bombastic, arrogant and utterly charming Ambrose Hilliard, still caught thinking he’s the same man who wowed audiences decades previously when he’s becoming just another also-ran.
 It would be easy for him to just be another comic foil to more serious characters, but Their Finest, in line with a general tone of mixing bleak reality with black comedy, makes him a much more interesting figure, who faces of choice between irrelevancy and evolving himself into something more than just a pompous artist.
 A striking scene occurs when he is obligated to identify a friend killed in a bombing: his duty done, another air raid starts, and the morgue nurses invite him to stay: “We have plenty of room” they gently offer, to his horror.
 Hilliard’s story is of getting older in a world where the young are dying at a more frequent rate: it’s effectively tinged with melancholy, but not without some British-style optimism, brought brilliantly to the screen by the ever capable Nighy, not too far-off his Love, Actually turn here, enjoying a nice back-and-forth with Helen McCrory’s Polish agent.

 Most importantly, the film is largely about death: how it happens, how we approach it, and how we move beyond it, both its immediate effects and the crippling fear of it.
-Tom outlines his belief, upon hearing that a college has suffered a loss, that death is never “for anything”, it’s just something that happens, a sentiment that flies in the face of the propaganda message he’s trying to instil onscreen.
+Tom outlines his belief, upon hearing that a friend has suffered a loss, that death is never “for anything”, it’s just something that happens, a sentiment that flies in the face of the propaganda message he’s trying to instill onscreen.
 Their Finest takes that idea and runs with it, George R.R.
 Martin style, showcasing instances of death and loss as randomly as possible, be it from German bombs or random misfortunes.
-But where with Martin it frequently comes off as hackneyed and lazy, in the world of Their Finest that of Blitz and of bombs, it fits, and ties in with the general tone of C’est la guerre I discussed earlier.
+But where with Martin it frequently comes off as hackneyed and lazy, in the world of Their Finest, that of Blitz and of bombs, it fits, and ties in with the general tone of C’est la guerre I discussed earlier.

 Gaby Chiappe’s script is a fine one: full of dry British wit mixed with suitable amounts of wartime drama, dramedy in the finest sense.
 A special treat is Jake Lacy’s enthusiastic but artistically deaf Carl Lundbeck, the American RAF pilot conscripted into being The Nancy Starling’s resident Yank, who delivers his dialogue in run-on sentences while smiling directly at the camera, but there’s also recurring scenes with a dog (both in the film and without), Nighy’s loquacious sneering and Richard E. Grant’s baffled expression as Jeremy Irons’ Minister of War (two brief, but effective, cameos), rambles out Henry V’s St Crispin’s Day speech in a secret briefing.
 There’s a warmth amid all the black humour, that exemplifies the reaction of a people under fire.

 While Scherfig lacks great panache in her visual direction, Their Finest is still a good-looking production, bridging the gap between humdrum reality with its bombed-out buildings, grey skies and brown offices and the world of film with its sepia tones, soft light and production fakery.
-Catrin’s reaction to a recent bomb detonation is an inspired sequence, as is her finally taking the time top watch her creation towards the end.
+Catrin’s reaction to a recent bomb detonation is an inspired sequence, as is her finally taking the time to watch her creation towards the end.
 It’s interesting to look at how the world of film closer to the event treated Dunkirk, now that we are only a few months away from Christopher Nolan’s modern take on the subject matter (stay tuned): Scherfig maintains her distance from the event in question, satisfied with Devon coastline recreations.

 Their Finest has relegated itself to the festival circuit thus far, and apparently will see a wider release soon enough.
 I don’t know how much of a success I can reasonably expect it to be.
 But it really does deserve a bigger audience than the kind of numbers festival darlings usually get.
 It shines a light on an interesting portion of the British World War Two experience, and resonates with effective sub-plots and overall themes.
 The cast is uniformly great, the script is wonderful and the visual direction does what is required.
 This should be next step in the ladder of Arterton’s career, a suitable lifting-off point for Claflin and another feather in the cap of Nighy.
 For Scherfig, it’s something that should give her a lot more mainstream attention, if there’s any justice.
 Highly recommended.